RobinNagpal/dodao-ui/docs/UnderstandingSpace.md

 # Spaces and Data
 - We always separate the data of each space and we never show data of all spaces together.
 We only show it one at a time for a particular url/space.

+# Checklist to make sure you understand
+- [ ] How we determine the space based on the domain in the url
+- [ ] How we show the content specific to the space based on the domain in the url
+- [ ] How subdomains work
+- [ ] How we use the subdomain to determine the space
+- [ ] How subdomain is the space id
+- [ ] How we use the custom domain to determine the space
+- [ ] How to add a custom domain to the space